Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • draft certificate information for all exiting students, including Statements of Achievement and Statements of Participation (see Section 3.3.4: Recording Statements of Achievement and Statements of Participation)

-• folio/s of evidence used to make judgments (a single folio if fewer than 10 students are exiting, or folios for two students if 10 or more students are exiting)
+• folio/s of evidence used to make judgments (a single folio if fewer than 10 students are exiting, or folios for two students if 10 or more students are exiting), noting that

-• Select types of evidence for the folio as explained in the GIL
+• schools select types of evidence for the folio as explained in the GIL

 Responding to QCIA verification feedback

-After QCIA verification, the QCAA provides written feedback to schools about the quality of the QCIA information, in two official documents:
+After QCIA verification, the QCAA provides written feedback to schools about the quality of the QCIA information, including:

 Written advice is provided about:

-• the quality of the Statement of Achievement and Statement of Participation that follow the QCIA guidelines provided in this handbook
+• the quality of the Statements of Achievement and Statements of Participation that follow the QCIA writing guidelines

 • the match between the draft certificate information and the evidence provided in the sample folio

-• any duplication issues with the Statement of Achievement and Statement of Participation.
+• any duplication issues between the Statements of Achievement and Statements of Participation, and/or between the statements and QCE-contributing studies.

 3.4.4 QCIA state review